Warning out for AFC Championship potential ticket buyers to not get scammed

 KANSAS CITY, Mo.
-(KSHB/NBC) – There’s a warning for AFC Championship ticket buyers to not get scammed for this weekend’s big game in Kansas City.
+(KSHB) – There’s a warning for AFC Championship ticket buyers to not get scammed for this weekend’s big game in Kansas City.

 A Kansas City couple says a convincing scam took away their chance to go to the big championship game.